ON THIS PAGE

 Jonah was commanded to go and preach in Nineveh, the flourishing capital of the Assyrian empire.
 This command he disobeyed by fleeing in the opposite direction.
 His reasons were that he pretty much knew that if the Assyrians repented God, being God, would not bring upon them the calamity He had threatened.
 In other words, Jonah knew that the Lord always acted consistently with His character, and His response was (and is) always favorable when people repent.

-The Ninevites were infamous for their cruelty and Jonah did not want them forgiven.
-And who can blame him when so many of his countrymen had already experienced the carnage they wrought?
-His prayer is actually a testament to the goodness and mercy of God.
+The Ninevites were infamous for their cruelty and, when so many of his countrymen had already experienced the carnage they wrought, who can blame Jonah for not wanting them forgiven.
+He actually ran away to Tarshish because he knew that, if they repented, God would relent concerning the calamity He said He would bring upon them.
+Jonah’s prayer is actually a testament to the goodness and mercy of God.